Literacy Support Teachers

 Program: Bright Futures includes free after school day care, special enrichment clases, and literacy tutoring.
 Students check in and are given a small snack to get them through the afternoon.
 Teachers pick up the students and return to the classroom for 45 mintues of specialized instruction.

 Participation: Parent sign up for enrichment classes; recommendation at both site and grade level SST or direct conference for literacy classes.
 Morning care registration takes place at Nipomo Rec.

 Rationale: Students need time and help so their nightly homework doesn't become a negative issue for the family.

 Program: Bright Futures includes the Homework Club as part of its program.
 Students needing time or help with homework check in for 45 mintues of assistance from the Nipomo Staff.
-This class is taught by two of our bilingual teachers, Mr. Hemen and Mr. Ridge.
 While students may not finish all of their homework, a significant portion should be completed before they leave each day.